ianbsmythe/ianbsmythe/README.md

 - 👋 Hi, I’m @ianbsmythe
 - 👀 I’m interested in getting into coding and the tech industry as a whole.
 - 🌱 I’m currently learning with School of Code
-- 💞️ I’m looking to collaborate on projects to develop my coding and developing skills
+- 💞️ I’m looking to collaborate on projects to develop my coding and development skills
-- 📫 How to reach me
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I once played at Wembley Stadium and managed to score a goal - it was an own goal!